roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-04 ****** byJust_Plain_Bob© Kathleen went over the list of things she had to get done with an eye to those items where there was a possibility of being able to expose herself to Billy.
+Kathleen went over the list of things she had to get done with an eye to those items where there was a possibility of being able to expose herself to Billy.
 She had no idea why she got such a rush from letting the boy see her, she just knew that it turned her on and she loved that turned on feeling.

  The item she was giving the most consideration to was the wall between the upstairs bathroom and the kid's bedroom.
 The kids at one time had done a number on the wall with crayons and finger paint.
 She had scrubbed and scrubbed the wall, but had never gotten it totally clean so it was going to have to be painted.
 Her bedroom door was just opposite the wall and if she had Billy paint the wall she could be in the bedroom with the door opened just a crack and give Billy a show.
 The wall would need two coats of paint and that meant she could tease him for hours.
 But she was running out of time.
 She needed to get it done soon.